 Albizia can be a bit of a challenge for bonsai, mainly because of its often large compound leaves.
 They can be reduced by frequent pruning.
 Even then it takes some effort to style.

-The flowers are also somewhat large for a small tree.
-However, when it blooms it is showy.
-The blooms are often compared to those of the dwarf powder puff.
+The flowers are also large for a small tree.
+However, when it blooms it is showy!
+The blooms are often compared to the dwarf powder puff.

 Fragrant, silky pompoms can be an inch or more in diameter, and appear in abundance in late spring.